Quiet Riot: Revival with multiple vocalists and death of Banali (2010–2020)

 Despite his previous insistence that Quiet Riot could never return as a live performing entity, Banali announced a new version of Quiet Riot in September 2010 with himself on drums, Chuck Wright on bass, Alex Grossi on guitar, and newcomer Mark Huff (formerly of the Van Halen tribute band 5150) on vocals.
 The band has sought the blessings of the DuBrow family, and DuBrow's mother encouraged Banali to revive the band.
 In July 2011, this lineup toured Germany as support for Slayer and Accept.

-On January 12, 2012, whilst Huff was awaiting brain surgery, Quiet Riot released a statement, announcing that they had parted ways with Huff, and they were replacing him for upcoming dates with Keith St. John (formerly of Montrose).
+On January 12, 2012, while Huff was awaiting brain surgery, Quiet Riot released a statement, announcing that they had parted ways with Huff, and they were replacing him for upcoming dates with Keith St. John (formerly of Montrose).
 Huff found out about his firing online.
 In March 2012, Banali hired unknown vocalist Scott Vokoun to fully replace Huff.

 Original bassist and founding member Kelly Garni released his long-awaited autobiography in October 2012.
 The book covers the beginnings and early years of Quiet Riot, as well as details of Garni's friendship with founder Randy Rhoads.

 In November 2013, it was announced that Scott Vokoun had amicably parted ways with Quiet Riot, and that his replacement was Love/Hate vocalist Jizzy Pearl, who played his first show with the band on December 31 in Flagstaff, Arizona.
 The band then were reported to be in the recording studio working on a new studio album which was set for release some time in 2014.

-In December 2013 Frankie Banali was interviewed by Loudwire, during which he discussed the future of Quiet Riot as well as their upcoming album.
+In December 2013, Frankie Banali was interviewed by Loudwire, during which he discussed the future of Quiet Riot as well as their upcoming album.
 He revealed that the album would feature six new songs recorded in the studio, with former bassist Rudy Sarzo and Rehab session bassist Tony Franklin playing on two songs each, as well as four live songs taken from Kevin DuBrow's final professionally recorded shows with the band in 2007.
 Banali said of the song choices:

 I made a conscious decision not to use the usual songs that people would expect.
 I picked tracks that were special and of the moment.
 Let's just say that there will be a familiar track, two unexpected choices and one that really shows the roots of Quiet Riot and how the band interacted in the live arena.
 I think that Quiet Riot fans will really appreciate my choices.